|

 Euonymus alatus f. striatus

-is a deciduous shrub with gray-brown barks inhabiting deciduous
+is a deciduous shrub with gray-brown bark inhabiting deciduous

 broad-leaved forests or edges in hilly to mountainous regions,